vidjil/vidjil/doc/admin.md

 - Create a new group for this user.
 Reuse the name of the previous personal group.
   This is simply a new group with a name as `user_xxx`, where `xxx` is the id of this user.
-- Set the rights needed for this user on his own group.
+- Set the permissions for this user into his own group.
 - Attach the user to this new group `user_xxx`

 ### Adding roles to an organization

 You can use various panel of rights depending of the roles that you want create.
-For example, in hospital,
+For example, in a hospital,
-you propably want that only a subgroup of people, `medecins`, have ability to save an analysis.
+you may want that only a subgroup of people, let say `doctors`, are allowed to save an analysis.

 Their is no preset of rights defined.
-You can select manualy, inside detailled view of each group and sub-group, the rights that you wang to grant depending of the profils that you want create.
+You can select manualy, inside detailled view of each group and sub-group, To do this, there is not any preset of permissions, but you rather have to select, inside the detailed view of each group and sub-group, the permissions you want to grant for each of these groups.

 ## Adding an user to a group